on Toshareproject.it - curated by Bruce Sterling

 5. Suppose that you’re a collector of “media art.”
 To date, no one has ever invented any reasonable way to display this plethora of highly variegated stuff.
 You might well collect a wondrous arsenal of (for instance) jpegs, video clips, 3D models, creative code-art, pixelated graphics, glitch art, video performances, animated cartoons, stop-action claymation, trading cards, augmented Instagram selfies, architectural 3D renders, Photoshop paintings, memes, gifs, etc etc….
 These uncategorizable wonders are quite hard to file and organize, especially when they exist as monstrous transmedia hybrids and chimeric combinations, such as an architectural 3D render with some art and videos inside of it (a wunderkammer).

-These variegated wonders are hard to catalog.
+These variegated wonders need a chamber of some kind.
 Most likely, you yourself have forgotten that you own them.
 They’re stuck on a thumb drive, or you parked them in “the cloud.”
 So you have no way to take pleasure in them, or to show them to your friends.
 A wunderkammer offers an option.

 6. If you already have a wunderkammer, you might loan parts of it to your colleagues.
 Then you can transform from a private gallerist to the mistress of a wunderkammer salon.
 Maybe you can have events, and make some new friends.
 Since trolls and censors haven’t yet figured out how to hack wunderkammers, you might enjoy some relative intellectual and social freedom in there.